sabbir179/AEGIS-RISK/README.md

 ## 💡 Why This Matters

-Traditional risk analysis relies heavily on manual interpretation and structured data.
+Traditional risk analysis relies heavily on manual interpretation and structured datasets.

-AEGIS-RISK demonstrates how LLMs can:
+AEGIS-RISK demonstrates how AI systems can:

 - Process unstructured real-time information
 - Generate structured, explainable insights
 - Support faster and more scalable decision-making

-This project explores the shift from data analysis → AI-driven intelligence systems.

 ---

 ## 🧠 Challenges & Learnings

-- Ensuring consistency and reliability in LLM outputs across different inputs
+- Ensuring consistency and reliability in LLM outputs
-- Designing prompts for structured reasoning rather than generic text generation
+- Designing prompts for structured reasoning (not just text generation)
-- Handling duplicate and noisy real-world news data during ingestion
+- Handling duplicate and noisy real-world news data
-- Structuring unstructured text into decision-ready formats
+- Transforming unstructured text into decision-ready formats
-- Balancing flexibility of LLMs with the need for controlled, predictable outputs
+- Balancing flexibility of LLMs with controlled outputs

 ---